 And it’s worth noting that maps can have all of these purposes and benefits without needing to be formal or fancy; a simple table or list with interventions and outcomes can be your map.
 I’m wishing you a map-happy future!

-This is Part Two in a series on outcoming mapping.
+This is Part One in a series on outcoming mapping.
 Part Two can be found here.